chad-russell/c/docs/Setup.md

 ./deploy.sh
 ```

 That's it!
-Your homelab cluster should now be running with high availability SeaweedFS storage and automatic failover via Keepalived. 🎉
+Your home cluster should now be running with high availability SeaweedFS storage and automatic failover via Keepalived. 🎉